metalizzsas/NusterKit/libs/misc/documentation/desktop/en/sections/10-profiles/index.md

 ### Profiles list

-There is 2 profiles categories:
+There is 2 profile categories:

 - User profiles:
   - with a `user` icon
   - subtitled with the last modification date
-- Manufcaturer profiles
+- Manufacturer profiles
   - with a `manufacturer` icon
   - subtitled with `Constructor profile`